Entering the European market for candles

 Consumer prices depend on the value perception of your product in a particular segment.
 This is influenced by your marketing mix.

-Figure 5: Marketing mix – the four Ps
+Figure 9: Marketing mix – the 4 Ps

 Source: Globally Cool, GO!
 GoodOpportunity & Remco Kemper

-The European consumer price of your candles is about 4-6.5 times your selling price (Free on Board - FOB).
+The European consumer price of your candles is about 4-6.5 times your FOB price.
 In addition to energy, labour and transport costs, FOB prices depend heavily on the availability and cost of raw materials.
-Occasional cost increases are not directly passed on to the consumer, so they put pressure on exporters’, importers’ and retailers’ margins.
-Current pandemic-related disruptions have resulted in longer-term cost increases.
-Because of this continuing pressure, some European retailers have now decided to increase their consumer prices.
+Occasional cost increases are not directly passed on to the consumer, so they put pressure on margins in the supply chain.
+However, recent disruptions have resulted in longer-term cost increases.
+This continuing pressure made many retailers raise their consumer prices.
+If costs drop again, consumer prices may follow.

 Consumer prices generally consist of: